Yes, Cornell undergraduates can begin working on MPS requirements their final semester of undergraduate studies.

 Graduate student housing is available on and off campus within walking, biking, or a bus ride’s distance from campus.
 Please visit the graduate website for more information on Housing & Living in Ithaca.

 Yes.
-Cornell’s International Students and Scholars Office assists international students with student visa applications.
+Cornell’s Office of Global Learning assists international students with student visa applications.

 No. You are required to select a concentration when you apply.
 Your application is reviewed by a faculty committee specific to your concentration and your offer letter will be specific to your concentration.